Different Boat, Different Direction.

-As I reach Llanddwyn and I can’t say I have a lot of love for the ‘island of love’ currently.
-I’m utterley wrecked (completely knackered actually).
+As I reach Llanddwyn I can’t say I have a lot of love for the ‘island of love’ currently.
+I’m utterly wrecked (completely knackered actually).
 The arms are still going around, but that’s only because they are too tired to stop.

 The GPS throws a fit, but I can’t be arsed to press the buttons.
 The compass is stuck on the front for a reason after all – 100 degrees to Abermenai.